tannershimanek/tannershimanek/README.md

 ## Hi, I'm Tanner Shimanek

 - 🖥️ I've been doing web development for a little of 5 years
-- 🔭 I’m currently working on developer blog to showcase what I learn
+- 🔭 I’m currently working on developer blog to teach others what I learn
 - 🌱 I’m currently learning Kubernetes
 - 😄 Connect with me on [linkedin](https://www.linkedin.com/in/tshimanek/)
 <!--